MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 To use v2 of the REST Publish API:

-1. At Partner Center, opt-in to the new API key management experience.
+1. At your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), opt-in to the new API key management experience.

 1. Re-generate your ClientId and secrets.<!-- todo: reword, b/c secrets are no longer used, according to "v2 uses API keys, whereas v1 used Secrets" -->  You might need to update your authentication workflows.